 In cases like these…

-Most life insurance companies will want to make sure that they have a full and complete understanding of your medical condition which may require that they order complete medical records form your doctor.
-And while you may still be able to qualify for a traditional term or whole life insurance policy, it’s fair to say that you may no longer be able to qualify for a Preferred rate.
-In cases like these, what we here at IBUSA like to try is have a few different life insurance companies review your situation prior to actually submitting your life insurance application.
-This way we can get a general “feel” about how they will respond.
+Most life insurance companies will want to make sure that they have a full and complete understanding of your medical condition, which may require that they order complete medical records from your doctor.
+And while you may still be able to qualify for a traditional term or whole life insurance policy, it’s fair to say that you may no longer qualify for a Preferred rate.
+In cases like these, what we here at IBUSA like to try is to have a few different life insurance companies review your situation before submitting your life insurance application.
+This way, we can get a general “feel” about how they will respond.

-Which bring us to the last topic that we wanted to discuss here in this article which is…
+Which brings us to the last topic that we wanted to discuss here in this article, which is…

 What can I do to help ensure that I get the “best life insurance” for me?

 Because life insurance companies tend to use a lot of “random” factors in determining who the will and won’t insure, and at what price, we here at IBUSA have found that the “best” way for us to be able to ensure that our clients are able to find the “best” life insurance policy that they can qualify for is to be sure to know our STUFF and offer a TON of options.

 By only employing true life insurance professionals who have tons of experience helping folks with all sorts of pre-existing medical conditions and then providing them with tons of options to offer their clients, we here at IBUSA truly do offer a one-stop-shop for folks looking to protect their family.